databrary/www/website_mods.md

 - Should we alert that we are leaving the site?
 (Requires more unnecessary clicks?)

 > True, more clicks.
 Could we have a mouse-over/pop-up or is that bad UI style?
+> Lightbox in the style of the subscription form, perhaps?
+It doesn't really leave the site though, it opens up a new tab.

 ### Site-wide footer